body21033/DevOps_BC/Lab_13/ReadMe.md

 ```
 kubectl apply -f ingress.yaml
 ```
-Check on the status of the issuer after you create it:
+Check on the status of the `issuer` after you create it:
 ```
 kubectl describe issuer letsencrypt-staging
 ```
 ![image][15.7]

-Cert-manager will read annotations and create a certificate, which you can request and see:
+Cert-manager will read annotations and create a `certificate`, which you can request and see:
 ```
 kubectl get certificate
 ```